marjanpoimijat/berry-picker-tracker-docs/docs/frontend_building_instructions.md

-# Building instructions using EAS Build
+# Building Instructions Using EAS Build

-## General information

 More detailed information can be found in the official [Expo Documentation](https://docs.expo.dev/build/introduction/).